 Scholar-initiated schedule changes for both semesters will begin on the first day of class.
 Scholars will be required to submit a signed and completed Course Schedule Change Request form no later than five school days following the beginning of the semester.
 Changes will be processed based on course availability and in the order they are received.
-No schedule change requests or changes will occur after the second week of the semester with the exception of teacher requests.
+No schedule change requests or changes will occur after the second week of the semester except for teacher requests.